 WHAT IS ENDOMETRIOSIS

-Endometriosis is tissue similar, but not identical, to the lining of the uterus that is found elsewhere in the body.
+Endometriosis is a chronic, highly inflammatory, whole-body disease where tissue similar, but not identical, to the lining of the uterus that is found elsewhere in the body.

-This inflammatory disease creates lesions that become inflamed and irritated, resulting in pain, scar tissue formation, and organ dysfunction.
+This chronic, highly inflammation creates lesions that become inflamed and irritated, resulting in pain, scar tissue formation, and organ dysfunction.
 Even though it is most commonly found in the pelvis, other possible locations include but are not limited to: the bladder, bowels, appendix, diaphragm, lungs, and kidneys.
+To date, endometriosis has been found in virtually every organ in the body.

 Signs & Symptoms

 Everyone with endometriosis experiences symptoms differently.
-Symptoms range along a spectrum including (but not limited to): “killer cramps” too heavy or irregular periods, nausea, vomiting, diarrhea and or constipation, pain with urinating, pain during sex, fatigue, brain fog, and infertility.
-Some may experience all of these symptoms on a chronic or cyclical basis, while others may experience no symptoms at all.
+Symptoms range along a spectrum including (but not limited to): “killer cramps” to heavy or irregular periods, nausea, vomiting, diarrhea and or constipation, pain with urinating, pain during sex, fatigue, brain fog, and infertility.
+Some may experience symptoms on a cyclical basis while others may have symptoms every day.
 This colorful symptom profile is one of the factors that makes endometriosis difficult to diagnose.

 Diagnosis